6PR: 340 Hay Street

-169 Hay St
+169 Hay Street

 The 6PR studio remained at 340 Hay Street for 22 years before it was demolished to make way for the expansion of Mercedes College.
 In 1985 the station relocated to its current premises at 169 Hay Street, East Perth.
 In the station's early days there were only four people on the payroll.
 Now there are around one hundred.
 The limited hours of broadcasting in the beginning have gradually been increased to a 24-hour, seven-day-a-week service.

 In 1987 the TAB purchased 6PR to secure the future of race broadcasts in Western Australia and races were broadcast across the station during popular talkback programs.
 During the early nineties the station's current affairs/talkback program hosted by Sattler, Maumill, Mabury, Peter Newman, Gary Carvolth and Rob Broadfield achieved considerable success in spite of the ever-increasing level of racing broadcasts on the station.

 In 1994 6PR, in conjunction with the TAB, was able to secure a special narrowcast broadcast licence which allowed racing broadcasts to be moved from 6PR to the narrowcast broadcaster called Racing Radio.
 This move allowed 6PR to serve its two distinct audiences, those who listened purely for a talkback/news/current affairs format and those who listened just for racing information, in a more comprehensive manner.
 In December 1994 6PR was purchased by Southern Cross Broadcasting which also owned Melbourne's number one rating talk station 3AW and television stations in Adelaide, Canberra and other places.
 During the 1990s, 6PR continued its dominance in the talk format arena with personalities such as David Christison & Lee Tate, Howard Sattler, Jenny Seaton & Gary Carvolth, Liam Bartlett, Harvey Deegan and Graham Mabury.